 Jasu Shan closed the door to the office, mixed a cocktail of Paracetamol and Quickeze into her coffee, then swilled the whole thing down.
 Just hold on, Jasu.
-Darelson promised a position at head office, just as soon as Vickers retired.
-Vickers was barely getting by, these days.
+Darelson promised a position at head office, just as soon as Vickers retired...
+Old Vickers, who was barely getting by, these days.
 Just hold on and soon you'll be out of this dump.

 Trouble had started almost as soon as she'd arrived that morning.
 Jane Nguyen from the Equipment Hire counter was one of that section of the staff that Ms Shen thought of as 'the normal people'.
 She had been showing off her new smart phone, and somehow managed to trigger the self-destruct system on Nalda Teheintausand's internal fission reactor.
 Axel Platzoff had tried to jerry-rig a carbon-rod dampening system out of charcoal briquettes, but Donna from lighting hacked Nalda's system and initiated shutdown mode before Axel had made much progress. ...continue reading "Do It Yourself – Chapter 16: Management Conference"

-This is one of my favourite mysteries.
+The Bermuda Triangle is one of my favourite mysteries.
 Why?
 It's super easy to solve!
-The solution is, there's nothing spooky about the Bermuda Triangle at all.
+The solution is: there's nothing spooky about the Bermuda Triangle at all.
 It's a huge area of sea on a number of important international trade routes.
 Ships and planes get lost there, but not disproportionately to the amount of traffic the area gets.
 No problem, no mystery, no solution required.

 "I read with ardour those works, so full of genius and discrimination, which modern inquirers have written on these subjects.
 I attended the lectures and cultivated the acquaintance of the men of science of the university..." -- Mary Shelley, Frankenstein.